-A semi-truck and a dump truck tangled causing the semi-truck driver to be partially ejected.
+Good samaritans save truck driver’s life after wreck in Polk County.
+A semi-truck and a dump truck tangled.
+This caused the semi-truck driver to be partially ejected.
 The accident happened around 10:40 am, January 8, 2019.
 Some mechanics at a nearby shop came out and assisted the driver.
 Witnesses said a semi-truck pulling a tank trailer was heading west on Eagle Avenue when it went through a red light at U.S. 17 and hit the dump truck traveling north on U.S. 17.

 According to The Ledger, “They got both the drivers out and the driver of the semi-truck was bleeding heavily,” he said.
 “They ran to the shop and grabbed all their shop towels and held pressure on the man’s neck and chest injuries until help arrived.
 If it wasn’t for them, he most likely would have bled to death in the truck.”

-The semi-truck driver was airlifted to the hospital and the dump truck river was taken to the hospital by ambulance.
+Paramedics airlifted the semi-truck driver to the hospital.
+While they took the dump truck driver to the hospital by ambulance.

 When Good Samaritans Help

 Good Samaritans often save lives and make injuries less severe, and many times, they are the first on the scene.
 This means that they are in the best position to help save a life if time is of the essence.
 Pulling someone from a burning car or putting pressure on the severed artery.
 So even though many of these people are not trained, they can be life-savers.